MicrosoftDocs/cross-device/project-rome-docs/includes/android/create-setup-events-start-platform.md

     }
 ```

-To remove an invalid account you can use **MCDConnectedDevicesAccountManager.removeAccountAsync**
+To remove an invalid account you can use **ConnectedDevicesAccountManager.removeAccountAsync**

 ```Java
  public synchronized AsyncOperation<ConnectedDevicesAddAccountResult> removeAccountToAccountManagerAsync(ConnectedDevicesAccount account) {